top of page

 Figure 1: Most important problems | Nigeria | 2024

-Respondents were asked: Respondents were asked: In your opinion, what are the most important problems facing this country that government should address?
+Respondents were asked: In your opinion, what are the most important problems facing this country that government should address?
+(Up to three responses per person; figure shows % of respondents who cite each problem as one of their top three priorities.)

 Respondents were asked: In your opinion, how serious a problem are the abductions or kidnapping of citizens in our country today?